Yosri-Ben-Halima/Personal-Web-Page-Template/README.md

 2. **Customize the Content:**

-   - Update the profile picture by replacing `DSC_6406-modified.png` with your own image.
+   - Update the profile `picture` and `resume` by the paths of your own image and resume files.
-   - Modify the title and subtitle in the main content section to reflect your own name and profession.
+   - Modify the `title` and `subtitle` in the main content section to reflect your own name and profession.
-   - Edit the "About Me" section with your own summary.
+   - Edit the `About Me` section with your own summary and contact links.
-   - Customize the skills list with your own skills in the `skills` variable.
+   - Customize the `skills` and `interests` lists with your own skills and interests.
-   - Add or modify the portfolio items in the "My Portfolio" section by updating the GitHub repository URLs.
+   - Add or modify the portfolio items in the `My Portfolio` section by updating the GitHub repository URLs.
+   - Check for further personal changes.

 3. **Run the Web Page:**